 |Certificates of Deposit|| ||$500 for all terms|

-Metro Bank offers several deposit products including savings accounts, checking accounts, money market accounts and CDs that provide you with many options to manage your money.
-Metro Bank does not have the best savings rate, which means you should think about taking a look elsewhere for banks that deliver more return for your money.
+Metro Bank has several deposit products like savings accounts, checking accounts, money market accounts and CDs to give you many options to manage your money.
+Metro Bank does not have the best savings rate, which means you should consider other options for banks that deliver more return for your money.
 CDs can be a terrific option to achieve higher returns, but there are limitations to accessing your money.
-Metro Bank's CD rates are fair in comparison to the national average.Back to Overview
+Metro Bank's CD rates are fair compared to the average U.S. bank.Back to Overview

 Find a Metro Bank Near Me

-Metro Bank has nine branches in the U.S.Back to Overview
+Metro Bank has nine physical locations across the U.S.Back to Overview